Lake Sunset- Irix 15m - copyright ©Dana O. Crandel

 Captured with the Irix 15mm f/2.4 lens.
 Copyright ©Alejandro Rodriguez.

-Did you know that when you see those amazing crespuscular “God’s” rays at are often mirrored by anticrespuscular rays on the opposite horizon?
+Did you know that when you see those amazing crepuscular "God's" rays, they are often mirrored by anti crepuscular rays on the opposite horizon?
 When the conditions are right, you can see them stretching across the entire sky.

-All of these events and more may be happening while you’re busy shooting the sunset and none of them last longer than a few minutes.
+All of these events and more may be happening while you're busy shooting the sunset, and none of them last longer than a few minutes.
 Keep an eye out over your shoulder.
-You might even want to have a second camera and lens on hand so you can be ready for them.
+You might even want to have a second camera and lens on hand to be ready for them.
 (The Irix 11mm f/4 lens is a great choice for capturing those rays.)